rtCamp/Frappe-Manager/docs/faq.md

 fm shell mybench -c "bench backup --with-files"
 ```

-Where the files land, scheduled backups, and restoring: [Backup & Restore](guides/backup-restore.md).
+Where the files land, scheduled backups, and restoring: [Backup and restore](guides/backup-restore.md).

 ### How do I run bench commands like migrate or build?